Westfjords Iceland Guide

 Summer (Mid-June to August)

 This is the only reliable window for visiting the Westfjords.
 All roads are open, the Baldur ferry runs daily, puffins nest at Latrabjarg, boats run to Hornstrandir, and you have nearly 24 hours of daylight.
-Temperatures range from 8-15 degrees Celsius on good days, though wind and rain can make it feel much colder.
-July is the warmest and busiest month, though "busy" in the Westfjords still means very few people by Icelandic standards.
+Temperatures range from 8–15°C on good days.
+July is the warmest and busiest month.

 Shoulder Season (May and September)

-Early June and late May can be viable but risky -- some mountain passes may still be snow-covered, and puffins may not have arrived yet.
+Early June and late May can be viable but risky — some mountain passes may still be snow-covered, and puffins may not have arrived yet.
 September brings beautiful autumn colors but shorter days, and some services begin to close.
-The Baldur ferry reduces to a few sailings per week.
-Weather becomes increasingly unpredictable.

 Winter (October to April)

 The Westfjords in winter are essentially inaccessible for tourism.
 Many roads close entirely, some towns become reachable only by air, and services are minimal.
-The few people who live here year-round are accustomed to extreme isolation.
 Unless you have very specific reasons and local knowledge, do not plan a winter Westfjords trip.

 Midnight Sun

 The Westfjords are the northernmost part of mainland Iceland, and from mid-June to early July, the sun barely dips below the horizon.
-This means you can hike, drive, and photograph at any hour.
 Many of the best light conditions happen between 10 PM and 2 AM, when the low-angle sun paints the fjords and mountains in golden tones.

 Practical Tips